damger9/disutility/README.md

 ```bash
 npm i disutility
 ```
 and then just require it in your project!
-(TypeScript support coming soon)
+(TypeScript support is now out!)

 # Code Example
 ```js